andrewJYjang/learningtogether/README.md

 # learningtogether

 This supports an interesting mini project about IoT with raspberry pi and arduino.
-Some middle schoold, high school students and college students have pleasant time making an automatic bin and a RC car since April 19, 2018.
+Some middle schoold, high school students and college students have a pleasant time making an automatic bin and a RC car since April 19, 2018.
 The project was more developed to share the weekly meetup at a conference 2018.
+We thought its development would be applied in the practical thought changing with curiosity and solving problems ability at next conference.
+So many experts and authorities in such developed countries have negative views on the global warming as well as COVID-19.
+For our next generation training we may do something in long term insight.

 It's not easy to make something on people's life change and their kids future.